 In the last few years I have worked with many websites and I want to share here 21 proven techniques that reduce bounce rate and improve user experience:

-1- Relevant keywords
+1- Focus on relevant keywords

 One of the best ways to reduce your bounce rate is to target relevant keywords.
 There is no point in targeting keywords that have low or no value for your website.
 People search for queries and expect to have relevant content/ product/ service according to what they search, which means the keyword you are targeting must match their intents.
 I would suggest you to check your bounce rate for blog posts that have low search CTR.

-2- Relevant content
+2- Produce relevant content

 The second very important way to reduce bounce rate is relevant content.
 When people search for keywords and land on your website, they expect to read content that gives them value, solve a problem, show a guide, entertain and other thousands of reasons.